teamdeeson/codex/docs/working-at-deeson/where-and-when-we-work.md

 An easy test is - could you hold a video conference call with a client from where you working?

-Remember if you’re going to working with confidential information on your screen then make sure you’re working somewhere that reflects that.
+Remember if you’re working with confidential information on your screen then make sure you’re working somewhere that is appropriate for that.

 ##How will people know where I am?

 It’s really important that Bamboo (our holiday booking system) and your own Forecast and Google Calendar are up to date - the onus is on you.

-It’s annoying for other people trying to book meetings or work out where you are otherwise.
+It’s annoying for other people trying to book meetings or plan their collaboration with you otherwise.

-Otherwise the emphasis is on frictionless communication not tracking - it shouldn’t matter where you are, as long as it’s easy to get in touch.
+Otherwise the emphasis is on frictionless communication, not tracking - it shouldn’t matter where you are, as long as it’s easy to get in touch.

 #When do I work?